ashiii2121/delivery-app/GITHUB_PAGES_SETUP.md

      git push
      ```

+### If the site shows "404 File not found" after navigation:

+1. **Verify 404.html file**:
+   - Ensure the `404.html` file exists in the `delivery/frontend/dist` directory
+   - Check that it contains the redirect script from [spa-github-pages](https://github.com/rafgraph/spa-github-pages)

+2. **Check the redirect script in index.html**:
+   - Verify that the built `index.html` file contains the redirect script
+   - The script should be added by the post-build process

+3. **Confirm base path configuration**:
+   - Check that `vite.config.js` has the correct base path: `/delivery-app/`
+   - This should match your repository name

 ## 📁 File Structure

 Your deployed site expects the following files in the root of the `delivery/frontend/dist` directory: